by Theo Poward

 ISIS are Jihadists, this is not controversial.
 But Jihad itself is a contested term.
 There are two types of Jihad; internal and external.
 And it is important to understand the difference and what principles are at play behind the scenes.

-Theologically speaking, the nature of God and the path to salvation directly reflects the nature of evil.
+Theologically speaking, the nature of God and the path to salvation directly reflect the nature of evil.
 How do you picture evil?
 Is it an internal corrosive force, or an external threat.
 How do you picture the divine?
 A transcendent power that calls followers to self-mastery, or an imminent power that calls them to exert control over their surroundings.
 The answer is never straightforward.
 But, it translates directly to questions of power, control, and divinity.

 The big question is whether we are the source of evil and suffering in the world, or not.
 If we are the source of evil and suffering then if falls upon us to exert control over ourselves, to stop damaging our surroundings.
 The struggle with evil here is akin to a possession, we need to regain internal control.